mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 =========

 2021-10-XX - 1.6.0
-    Add ``srvMaxHosts`` MongoClient option and restructure Seedlist Discovery.
-    Improve documentation for the ``srvServiceName`` MongoClient option.
+    Add ``srvMaxHosts`` MongoClient option and restructure Seedlist Discovery section.
+Improve documentation for the ``srvServiceName`` MongoClient option and add a new URI Validation section.

 2021-09-15 - 1.5.0
     Clarify that service name only defaults to ``mongodb``, and should be